OpenEvalProject/evals/manuscripts/elife-103797/v1/manuscript.md

 Code for running qFit-ligand is available in our Github repository (https://github.com/ExcitedStates/qfit-3.0 copy archived at Riley et al., 2025) under version 2024.3 and SBGrid (https://sbgrid.org/).

-## RDKit’s ETKDG implementation
+### RDKit’s ETKDG implementation

 ETKDG is an enhancement of traditional Distance Geometry (DG), implemented within RDKit’s EmbedMultipleConfs function (Riniker and Landrum, 2015).
 During the distance bounds matrix construction, bounds are set for 1–2 (bonded atoms), 1–3 (bond angle related atoms), 1–4 (torsion angle related atoms), and 1–5 interactions, based on empirical knowledge of ideal bond lengths and angles from chemical structures.
 These bounds are subsequently sampled and embedded into 3D coordinates.
 Next, a minimization step is performed using SMARTS patterns to identify torsional substructures in the molecule (Schärfer et al., 2013), where for each SMARTS identified torsion pattern, the corresponding torsional potential is applied to the sampled conformation.
 These energy functions describe the energetic preference for specific dihedral angles and guide the RDKit-generated torsions toward experimentally observed angle ranges.
 The functional form is expressed as a cosine series expansion, and the parameters are fit to experimental torsion angle distributions from the CSD.
 Following the torsional minimization, we apply a force field minimization using the MMFF94 force field via the ForceField.rdForceField module of RDKit.
-The force field has the functional form ofEMMFF=∑EBij+∑EAijk∑EBAijk+∑EOOPijk;l+∑ETijkl+∑EcdWij+∑EQij\begin{document}$$\displaystyle  E_{MMFF} =\sum EB_{ij} +\sum EA_{ijk} \sum EBA_{ijk}+\sum EOOP_{ijk;l}+\sum ET_{ijkl}+\sum EcdW_{ij}+\sum EQ_{ij}$$\end{document}
+The force field has the functional form of

+$$
+E_{MMFF}=\sumEB_{ij}+\sumEA_{ijk}\sumEBA_{ijk}+\sumEOOP_{ijk;l}+\sumET_{ijkl}+\sumEcdW_{ij}+\sumEQ_{ij}
+$$

 Where the terms refer to bond stretching, angle bending, stretch-bend, out-of-plane bending, torsional, van der Waals, and electrostatic, respectively (Tosco et al., 2014).

-## Pre-qFit refinement protocol
+### Pre-qFit refinement protocol

-## For X-ray maps
+#### For X-ray maps

 Before running qFit-ligand, all input models are stripped of their alt confs, resulting in a set of single-conformer coordinate files with ‘A’ ligand occupancies set to 1.0.
 We use phenix.ready_set (or phenix.elbow if phenix.ready_set fails) to generate cif files for ligand restraint during refinement.
 All pre-qFit refinement uses the following parameters.